 Under our non-proportional voting system, in most elections, most voters don’t elect anyone to represent them.
 They don’t affect the election at all.
 Their votes are “wasted”.
 This is what leads to distorted results.

-With proportional representation, almost every vote helps elect an MP.
+With PR, almost every vote helps elect an MP.
 Almost everyone is represented.

-With proportional representation, every law passed will have the support of MPs representing a real majority of voters.
+With PR, every law passed will have the support of MPs representing a real majority of voters.
 That means better policy decisions for everyone.